km16f/BowlingScoreboardPlugin/README.md

 Clone Repository to a safe locaiton

-Create new black project in Unreal 5.5
+Create new blank project in Unreal 5.5

 Open Unreal Project

+Close Unreal Project

-Copy "BowlingScoreBoard" Folder to "Plugins" Folder in Unreal Engine Project Folder
+Copy "BowlingScoreBoard" Folder to "Plugins" Folder in Unreal Engine Project Folder.
+(EX:C:\Users\{user{}\Documents\Unreal Projects\BowlingProject\Plugins)

+You might have to create the project "Plugins" folder

 Open Unreal Project